softwareliberationarmy/health-tracker-vibe/.copilot/code-generation.md

 ## Writing code

 - We prefer simple, clean, maintainable solutions over clever or complex ones, even if the latter are more concise or performant.
 Readability and maintainability are primary concerns.
 - Make the smallest reasonable changes to get to the desired outcome.
-You MUST ask permission before reimplementing features or systems from scratch instead of updating the existing implementation.
+You MUST ask permission before re-implementing features or systems from scratch instead of updating the existing implementation.
 - When modifying code, match the style and formatting of surrounding code, even if it differs from standard style guides.
 Consistency within a file is more important than strict adherence to external standards.
 - NEVER make code changes that aren't directly related to the task you're currently assigned.
 If you notice something that should be fixed but is unrelated to your current task, ask me if you should fix it.
 - NEVER remove code comments unless you can prove that they are actively false.
 Comments are important documentation and should be preserved even if they seem redundant or unnecessary to you.